kyma-project/kyma/docs/service-mesh/03-02-istio-patch.md

 ## Use an existing Istio installation with Kyma

 You can use an existing installation of Istio running on Kubernetes with Kyma.
-In such a case is is required to enable the patch component to verify if all the required options are set.
+In such a case is required to enable the patch component to verify if all the required options are set.

 To allow such implementation, you must install Kyma without Istio.
 Read [this](/root/kyma/#configuration-custom-component-installation) document for more details.